hleveillegauvin/CodingClub/README.md

     gettime -T  *.krn | tail -n 1 | awk -F[[:space:]] '{ print $3 }'

+### <a name="humdrum-sample-problem"></a>3.3.
+A Sample Problem
+---

 ## <a name="references"></a>4.
 References
 ### <a name="online-resources"></a>4.1.
 Online Resources

+In one of the very firt issues of MTO, Jon Wild wrote a review of the Humdrum Toolkit.
+This review included the following sample problem: _In what proportion are leading-tones in Bach chorale melodies approached from beneath, and in what proportion from above?_ In this section we'll loosely follow the instructions given in Wild (1996).
+First, let's find the Bach chorales that came with the Humdum Toolkit.

+    cd ~/humdrum-tools/data/bach-js/371chorales/kern

 #### Humdrum
   * http://www.humdrum.org/